huyuhui001/mySite/docs/k8s/cka_en/foundamentals/healthcheck.md

   Normal   Killing    12s                kubelet            Container liveness failed liveness probe, will be restarted
 ```

 ## ReadinessProbe

-!!!
-Scenario
-    Create a pod with `readinessProbe` check.
+Scenario: Create a pod with `readinessProbe` check.

 Demo:

 Readiness probes are configured similarly to liveness probes.
 The only difference is that you use the readinessProbe field instead of the livenessProbe field.

 Create a yaml file `readiness.yaml` with `readinessProbe` setting and apply it.

 ```console
 kubectl apply -f - <<EOF
 apiVersion: v1